 Compared to $710.4 billion in overall international sales for all types of cars in 2021, electric cars represent 8.4% of global revenues from exported cars.
 The percentage of electric cars sold in 2021 is a strong increase from 5.4% in 2020 and even more so when compared to 1.5% for 2018.

 The 5 biggest exporters of electric cars are Germany, Belgium, mainland China, South Korea and the United States of America.
 Collectively, those 5 leaders in exporting electric cars generated almost three-quarters (73.9%) of global revenues in 2021.

-Among continents, European countries sold the most exported electric cars during 2018 with shipments valued at $6.5 billion or 56.4% of the global total.
-In second place were North American exporters at 29.4% while 14.2% of international sales of electric cars originated from Asia.
-Much smaller percentages came from Oceania (0.01%) led by Australia and New Zealand, African exporters (0.001%) then Latin American nations (0.0002%) excluding Mexico but including the Caribbean.
+Among continents, suppliers in European countries sold the most exported electric cars during 2021 with shipments valued at $39.8 billion or 67% of the world total.
+In second place were Asian exporters at 25% while 7.8% of the international sales of electric cars originated from North American countries mostly the United States of America and to a lesser extent Canada.

-The 6-digit Harmonized Tariff System code prefix is 870380 for motor vehicles powered by electric motor only (also called electric smart cars).
-This is a relatively new HTS code and 2017 is the first year for which trade data specific to electric cars was available.
+For research purposes, the 6-digit Harmonized Tariff System code prefix is 870380 for motor vehicles powered by electric motor only (also called electric smart cars).
+This is a relatively new HTS code since 2017 is the first year for which trade data specific to electric cars was available.